EuroProofNet/europroofnet.github.io/_pages/grants.md

 **Upcoming deadlines**

-- 28 August 2024: submission deadline for STSM and ITCG proposals during September 2024.
+- November 2024: submission deadline for STSM and ITCG proposals between December 2024 and May 2025

 **Application web sites**